 New Jersey water treatment regulations mandate that throughout the water treatment process, you work with licensed professionals.
-Legionella draft regulations are waiting for approval by state legislators to include new construction, potable water, cooling towers, pools, spas and other commercial water systems.
+Legionella draft regulations are waiting for approval by state legislators to include new construction, potable water, cooling towers, pools/water features, and other commercial water systems.

 It is important that you rely only on those who have experience with chemical water treatment, Legionella prevention and remediation and water sampling.
 The facility itself must also be licensed to operate the machinery that it uses; typically, this is achieved by registering the machinery, such as a cooling tower, with the state so that any Legionella outbreaks can be traced.